AFNI program: 3dsvm

 valued, corresponding to class category decisions.

--nodetrend Flag to specify that pname files should not be
+-nodetrend Flag to specify that pname files should NOT be

 -testlabels tlname tlname = filename of 'true' class category .1D labels